Fashion in Barcelona

-Today, more fashion capitals exist than the original “Big Four” of London, Paris, Milan, and New York from the 20th century.
+The history of fashion in Barcelona began in the early 20th century with the rise of the textile industry and spans through today with its current concentration on fast fashion.
+With various popular fashion districts and a handful of notable fashion events each year, Barcelona has proven itself as a major city for fashion.
+According to the Global Language Monitor, which ranks world fashion capitals, Barcelona ranks as #5.Today, more fashion capitals exist than the original “Big Four” of London, Paris, Milan, and New York.
 Although the “Big Four” remain the most elite, other cities have developed into smaller fashion centers.
-The history of fashion in Barcelona begins in the early 20th century with the rise of the textile industry and spans through today with its current concentration on fast fashion.
-With various popular fashion districts and a handful of notable fashion events each year, Barcelona has proved itself as a major city for fashion.
-According to the Global Language Monitor, which ranks world fashion capitals, Barcelona ranks as #5.

 History of fashion in Barcelona

 Early 20th century

-The beginning of Barcelona as a capital for fashion can be traced back to the beginning of the 20th century when Barcelona's prosperous textile industry allowed the city's designers to produce some of the finest garments of the day.
+The beginning of Barcelona as a capital for fashion can be traced back to the start of the 20th century when Barcelona's prosperous textile industry allowed the city's designers to produce some of the finest garments of the day.
 Various designers contributed to Barcelona's rise as a fashion capital including French haute couture designer Jeanne Lanvin who first learned the art of dressmaking in the Catalan capital city.
 Later, in 1929, she opened a branch of her store in Barcelona, demonstrating her belief that Barcelona was a meaningful fashion city.
 Another notable development for fashion in Barcelona came with Pedro Rodriguez who opened his first store, a Parisian-style salon, in Barcelona in 1919.
 Further, one of the most important events of the early 20th century in relation to Barcelona's growth as a fashion capital includes the Barcelona International Exposition of 1929 where the world-famous designer Cristóbal Balenciaga first established himself.

 Rodriguez and Balenciaga would continue to become the leading Spanish fashion designers of their time.
 Additionally, in the 1920s multiple textile warehouses emerged including Santa Eulàlia, El Dique Flotante and La física, offering haute couture pieces.
 The combination of Barcelona's link to Paris, the strong Catalan textile industry, and the local embroidery industries lent to Barcelona's emergence as a noteworthy city of fashion.